mepples21/PowerShell_Public/README.md

 This repository hosts my publicly available scripts.

-There is a chance some may be behind the latest versions.
+There is a chance some scripts are behind the latest versions I'm working on.
+The versions published here are relatively stable and will occasionally be updated as new versions become stable.